ksalzke/move-to-action-group-omnifocus-plugin/README.md

 ## `tagPrompt () : Boolean`

 Returns the current setting for the 'Prompt For Tags' preference.
+If no preference is set, returns false.

+## `promptForProject () : Boolean`

+Returns the current setting for the 'Prompt For Projects' preference.
+If no preference is set, returns true.

 ## `searchForm (allItems: Array<T>, itemTitles: Array<String>, firstSelected: T, matchingFunction: function | null) : Form` (asynchronous)